sumcoinlabs/docs/app/assets/docs/006-wallets.md

 If you are interested in calculating the rough time until minting takes place, you can use this calculator: http://poscalculator.sumcointalk.org/

-Once minting occurs, the initial batch of coins will have their coin age reset, and the coins earned from minting will remain locked for 520 blocks, or roughly 3 days.
+Once minting occurs, the initial batch of coins will have their coin age reset, and the coins earned from minting will remain locked for 100 blocks, or roughly 1.5 hours.
 After this period, the coins will be available in the wallet.
 As a note, you do not need to leave your wallet running 24/7, as the time spent staking does not increase the probability of minting taking place, as the highest coin age will always take precedence.
 Holding longer also does not increase the minting reward.

 ### Addresses